Satyamev Jayate season 1: Episode 6: Persons with disabilities

 The sixth episode focused on the social problems faced by those with disabilities.

 In the show, Aamir highlighted the hardships faced by the disabled who even today continue to struggle for their basic rights.
 People with disabilities are no different from regular people when it comes to the zeal and appreciation for life.

 India has to decide whether it wants the crores of people with disabilities to stay at home, or to be a part of the mainstream and contribute to the economy.

 Circumstances led Dr Rajendra Johar to be confined to the bed, and he was declared disabled.
 But he has turned the very notion of disability on its head, and from his bed has helped countless people with disability to gain education, employment and self-respect.
 Dr Johar is the founder of the NGO Family of Disabled.

 Pratibha Chaturvedi is Shreya's mother – and her best friend.
 "She calls me 'dost'," giggles the cute little girl, who is affected by cerebral palsy but wants to lighten the burden on her mother's life.
 "Sometimes she gets so tired and I press her feet", says Shreya.

 Shreya Chaturvedi is 11 and exudes an enviable zest for life.
 Another person with disability is Sai Prasad, who demonstrates similar enthusiasm, and he has taken flight, literally.
 Software engineer Krishnakant Mane writes poetry in his spare time, and climbs real mountains as well as the virtual ones created by a disabled-unfriendly world.

 Another person with disability is Sai Prasad, who demonstrates similar enthusiasm, and he has taken flight, literally.
 Sai Prasad found the country's infrastructural disability to be more challenging than his own.
 He saw a world of difference in the facilities for the disabled in the United States compared to what there is in India.

-And the Song of the Show, Chanda, was performed by differently abled people.
+And the Song of the Show, Chanda, was performed by disabled people.